 Summer turned into autumn and I crawled into a fetal position.
 I could not stop crying.
 I would pull up into a parking space near my office and I would sit for hours and cry.
 My work suffered as I tried to care for sick and dying people as I was grieving my heterosexual identity.
 My patients and I were in the same space.
 They were dying physically and who I had been until the point as a person was dying as well.
 The straight mommy- married over achieving minister was shattering.
 The way I existed in the straight world was fading away.
 I was useless to care for anyone at this time.

 I was terrified to move forward, absolutely shaking in my boots terrified.
 I knew I could not go back to the closet as I had done before.
 I was in my own personal Gethsemane.
-Jesus spent time in Gethsemane when he prayed to God to take away the cup that was before him.
-That cup for Jesus was death.
-Jesus didn’t want to die, he was in the in-between space of being to afraid to go forward, but knowing he could not go back.
-Jesus brought friends with him to pray with him but they abandoned him for sleep.
-Jesus was on his own.
+Jesus spent time in Gethsemane where he prayed to God, paralyzed with fear about what was about to come, his own death.
+I knew I had to move forward, but an inertia had set in.
 Coming out is a process, oftentimes people have to go it alone, and sometimes they are abandoned by those they count on the most, their family and friends.
-The acknowledgment of who we are created by God is a back and forth process, sometimes agony and fear filled until we accept and move out of the garden and unto the next place in our journey.
-I have come to realize Gethsemane is about fearful anticipation of what is about to come, that we only can see what we have to let go, and not about what we will gain.
+The acknowledgment of how we are created is a back and forth process, sometimes agony and fear filled until we accept and move out of the garden and unto the next place in our journey.
+I have come to realize Gethsemane is about fearful anticipation of what is about to come, that we only can see what we have to let go and not about what we will gain.
 It is the in-between phase of any grief or life transition.
-Somehow knowing that Jesus has been through type of human experience brings great comfort to me.
-He had to let go of fear to move forward.
-Many of us do this during points of our lives.
-When did you experience Gethsemane?

 Why was I so afraid?
 I was afraid I would lose my children.
 Not in the sense of custody, but in the sense of the bond we had and the closeness we shared.
 My children at that time were 24,22,19 and 13.
 Two of them were out on their own in New York City and Boston.
 One was in college in Florida and my youngest lived at home.
 I knew my children loved our family the way it was and like any kid going through divorce they did not want that to change.
 I knew that if I took the step everything would unravel for my children.
 If I did not take this step I would condemn myself back to that restlessness, that “missing piece-ness.”
 My hyper-responsible self struggled to let go of the thought that I would be responsible for their pain.
 My internalized homophobia worried about what people would think and would I lose friends and family.
 I would lose my difficult marriage.
 Yes, it was dysfunctional, but it was my dysfunction and I was comfortable with it.